-What about crossover?
+What about a crossover?
 What if some of them have the same connections?
 Will those connections feel like they’re being ‘spammed?’

 Good question, but to answer the question we need to understand the nature of social networks.
 These aren’t inboxes filling up with information, they are rivers of information, with articles constantly flowing by.
 When the first article is posted, if you don’t happen to be online that morning, you miss it.
-The second article, you might just see when you logon to LinkedIn.
+The second article, you might just see when you log on to LinkedIn.
 If the article is posted repeatedly, you may think, “looks like this is something I should read, people keep sharing it.”

-Crossover and shared connections is a good thing.
+Crossover and shared connections are a good thing.
 We could take this to the extreme and ask, “What if 500 lawyers at the same firm share the same article at the same time?”
 This would not be a good thing.
 But let’s face it, does any law firm ever have the ability to get all 500 of their lawyers to do the same thing at the same time?
-At most they get 10% to 20% of their lawyers to share something, but each will share what they want, when they want, in their own way.
+At most, they get 10% to 20% of their lawyers to share something, but each will share what they want, when they want, in their own way.

 The internet is a lonely place sometimes; That’s why you need allies.
-Every lawyer who is blogging, writing, and sharing online shouldn’t have to look any further then their own firm to find allies to help build them up and create a larger audience for their content.
+Every lawyer who is blogging, writing, and sharing online shouldn’t have to look any further than their own firm to find allies to help build them up and create a larger audience for their content.